lukew3/mathgenerator/CONTRIBUTING.md

 #<title> = Generator("<Title>", <id>, <generalized problem>, <generalized solution>, <function name>)

 ```
-and look something like this:
+The Object generator reperesentign something like this would be considered:
 ```
 addition = Generator("Addition", 2, "a+b=", "c", additionFunc)
 ```